Canberra, Australia - Things to Do in Canberra

 Top Things to Do in Canberra

-Parliament House roof climb
+Parliament House flag-raising tour

-Book Parliament House roof climb Tours:
+Book Parliament House flag-raising tour Tours:

-Lake Burley Griffin early cycle
+Lake Burley Griffin dawn paddle

-Australian War Memorial's Last Post ceremony
+Australian War Memorial Last Post Ceremony

 Getting There